mpiwg-hw-topology/Discussions-and-proposal/Draft.md

 The new ranks are supposed to be usable only once the new communicator is indeed available (after the commit/wait operation).
 How can they be used in the calls to the procedures that initialize the various persistent communication operations?
+=> that's a tricky one, cf example V2